SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-lists-and-libraries.md

 ## List templates available in the modern user interface

-Following are the most commonly used list template types that SharePoint can currently render in a modern user interface (as of July 2018):
+Following are the most commonly used list template types that SharePoint can currently render in a modern user interface (as of October 2018):

 - List (100)
 - Document Library (101)